sohyunbk/Epigenomics/README.md

 Omics analyses such as ChIP-seq and DAP-seq are also integrated.

 # Repository Structure
-## Spatial RNA-seq Analysis
+## Spatial Transcriptome Analysis
-This repository contains scripts used for spatial transcriptomics analysis (10X Visium) in maize inflorescence tissue.
+`Spatial` dir contains scripts used for spatial transcriptomics analysis (10X Visium) in maize inflorescence tissue.
 We used spaceranger to produce spot level gene expression data with spatial coordinates.

 The pipeline is organized by analysis stages: